Why Do We Share Data

 - Name, as collected as part of registration or in a Member’s Account Information;

-- Email address, as collected and verified as part of registration or in a Member’s Account Information;
+- Email address, as collected as part of registration or in a Member’s Account Information;

 - Password, as collected as part of registration or in a Member’s Account Information;